 Through the amendment, grid operators acquired the authority to control so-called ‘fully interruptible consumption devices’ in the low-voltage grids to relieve the grid at times when demand is high.
 In exchange, network operators will guarantee immediate connection of distributed energy resources and customers will get competitive prices in grid fees.

 The successful implementation of the new amendment to the law necessitates that grid operators acquire several critical capabilities, which they currently lack.
-These include full visibility of the distribution grids and real-time grid analytics for conducting long- and short-term optimisation analyses.
+These include full visibility of the distribution grids and real-time grid analytics for conducting long- and short-term optimization analyses.

 These analyses are essential for three main purposes: firstly, efficiently responding to a surge in new connection requests while adhering to load and generation limitations; secondly, accurately forecasting low voltage congestion for the forthcoming hours, days, and weeks; and thirdly, actively managing and controlling flexible energy resources to align capacity expansion with demand.